4-Hydroxy-L-Isoleucine

 What is the recommended dosage of 4-Hydroxy-L-Isoleucine?

-Does 4-Hydroxy-L-Isoleucine interact with medications?
+Does 4-Hydroxy-L-Isoleucine interact with any medications?

 References(3 citations)